 AV-8s, and

-F-18s, and during the 2015 NATO exercise 'Trident Juncture,' numerous NATO aircraft were seen firing at targets.
+F-18s, and during the 2015 NATO exercise 'Trident Juncture,' numerous NATO aircraft fired at targets.
 Most

 USAFE units, including Phantoms,